MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-preferences.md

 #### Configure file hash computation feature

 Enables or disables file hash computation feature.
 When this feature is enabled, Defender for Endpoint will compute hashes for files it scans.
+On macOS, this feature is applicable only to specific files, such as script files, Mach-O 32-bit and Mach-O 64-bit executables (using engine version 1.1.20000.2 or higher).
 Note that enabling this feature might impact device performance.
 For more details, please refer to: [Create indicators for files](indicator-file.md).

 |Section|Value|
 |---|---|